 Overall, it takes about three days for Botox injections to produce noticeable results around your eyes, according to the Mayo Clinic.
 The muscles surrounding your eyes may start relaxing after a few days.
 The results typically last three to four months.
 In order to maintain smoothness around your eyes, you’ll need to see your healthcare provider for follow-up injections every few months.

-In a 2016 study of 1,362 patients who used Botox for crow’s feet, the results lasted for at least four months.
+In a of 1,362 patients who used Botox for crow’s feet, the results lasted for at least four months.